 In the Fonts panel, under Global Text Styles, click the font format you want to style.
 Ensure Letter Spacing is set to 0px or higher.
-To learn more, visit Version 7.1 style and design options.
+To learn more, visit Changing fonts.

-In the Site Styles panel, ensure that Letter Spacing is set to 0px or higher for all of your fonts.
+In the Site Styles panel, ensure Letter Spacing is set to 0px or higher for all of your fonts.

 Don't rely on Spacer Blocks

 Spacer Blocks add empty space to a page, creating minimalist layouts when viewing a site on a computer.
 On mobile, however, Spacer Blocks are usually hidden.
 This can change the look of your mobile site layout in ways you don't intend.
 Instead of relying on many Spacer Blocks, consider changing the padding to add more white space.
 For example, try the content inset feature available in some templates.

 Enable AMP for Blog Pages

 If you use Squarespace for blogging, enable Accelerated Mobile Pages (AMP) to improve their loading speed.

 Ensure Mobile Styles is enabled (version 7.0)